suzukiplan/vgsx/README.md

             { /path/to/program.elf | /path/to/program.rom }
 ```

+- Specifying the `-i` option causes the application to launch after the boot logo appears.
+In this case, the file must be in the ROM format created by [`makerom`](#makerom) command.
 - The `-g`, `-b`, and `-s` options can be specified multiple times.
 - Program file (`.elf`) or ROM file (`rom`) are automatically identified based on the header information in the file header.
 - The `-x` option is intended for use in testing environments such as CI.
 If the exit code specified by the user program matches the expected value, the process exits with 0; otherwise, it exits with -1.
 When this option is specified, SDL video and audio output is skipped.